We may earn commission from affiliate links →

-Both beaches are shallow and protected from winds, so they are perfect for families with small children; there are trees offering natural shade and sunbeds and umbrellas to rent.
-The beach is organized, there are tavernas and bars.
+Both beaches are shallow and protected from winds, so they are perfect for families with small children; trees offer natural shade, sunbeds, and umbrellas to rent.
+The beach is organized, and there are tavernas and bars.

 On Psaralyki I, tourists can find pedal boats for rent and enough space to play beach tennis and beach volley.
 On the other hand, Psaralyki II is a nudist-friendly beach, often described by locals as one of the first naturist beaches in Greece.
 Of course, the nudist section of the beach is secluded, while the central part of the beach offers a family-friendly atmosphere.

 Best Antiparos Hotels

 The offer of hotels on the island is minimal; however, most hotels and villas are very well-appointed, offering comfortable and renewed accommodation.
 Since the offer is so tiny, it is always a good idea to book way beforehand not to miss your spot on the island.
 Besides, booking in advance often guarantees better fees and better views from the room!

 These are the best hotels you can book in Antiparos; take a look.

 Pavlos Place is super popular among those who come to the island year after year; Pavlos Place is also home to one of the best taverns on the island.
 The studios are located 250 meters from Psaralyki Beach and only minutes from the port.

 This Cycladic-style complex in blue and white colors offers bright rooms with a fridge, electric kettle, and coffee maker.
 The place is only a short walk away from cafes and mini-markets.
 Continental breakfast is served in the morning.
 The property’s staff offers free transfer to and from the port.